lightly-io/team-awareness-training/sessions/session-01-stress.md

 But here in 2015, no real dangers are threatening us.
 Well, real threats like climate change are to abstract and far away to trigger the amygdala's fear response.
 We do, however, react to every sense of danger still.
 So when our project is going down the drain, our stress response sets in.

-The stress response, called the fight-fight-or-freeze (or activating the sympathethic autonomous nervous system, if you want to be fancy) is tailored towards physical danger.
+The stress response, called the fight-flight-or-freeze (or activating the sympathethic autonomous nervous system, if you want to be fancy) is tailored towards physical danger.
 It helps us run faster, basically.
 Our heartbeat increases, we start sweating, our pupils are dilated, and so forth.
 All of our senses are heightened so that we can hear and see danger everywhere.

 This sucks in a modern workplace.